-This report has been adapted from a three-article series written for Emotional Affair Journey by Joyce E. Smith, MA, MFT, Licensed Marriage & Family Therapist.
-You can visit her site at: www.joycesmithmft.com
+This report has been adapted from a three-article series written for Emotional Affair Journey by Joyce E. Smith, MA, MFT, Licensed Marriage & Family Therapist (Retired).

 When you first found out you were betrayed by your partner, it probably felt like the rug has been pulled out from under your feet.
 Everything you knew to be true and valid in the world, suddenly had no meaning.
 You started doubting yourself, your judgment, your perceptions.
 Nothing was as it seemed.
 Your world was turned upside down.
 Your perceptions of the world were shattered.